 Like most things, tantrum triggers (or the events that set tantrums off) vary from child to child, but there are a few common linking traits.

 Exhaustion is the most common trigger for tantrums in toddlers.
-You’ll probably notice that your toddler has most of his tantrums in the afternoon or evening, as this is when energy levels tend to drop pretty sharply, after a long day of running around.
+You’ll probably notice that your toddler has most of their tantrums in the afternoon or evening, as this is when energy levels tend to drop pretty sharply, after a long day of running around.

 A related common – and more predictable – trigger happens when a toddler skips a nap or is due for a nap soon.
 A second trigger for tantrums is hunger.
 Did you and Baby miss a snack?
 Push an activity a little long so lunch had been moved back an hour?
-Don’t be surprised when he crashes into the problem of an empty stomach and low blood sugar, and then expresses his dissatisfaction with the situation – loudly.
+Don’t be surprised when they crashes into the problem of an empty stomach and low blood sugar, and then expresses their dissatisfaction with the situation – loudly.

-Aside from physical triggers, which you’ve probably already noticed, another common reason your pleasant day out with your tot might be interrupted by the outpouring of frustration that is his latest tantrum is a lack of communication.
+Aside from physical triggers, which you’ve probably already noticed, another common reason your pleasant day out with your tot might be interrupted by the outpouring of frustration that is their latest tantrum is a lack of communication.

-he is a lot better at both expressing himself and understanding you than he was even a few short months ago.
-But He is still learning – and you’re still learning the particular quirks of communicating with him too – so misunderstandings are bound to happen now and then.
+they are a lot better at both expressing themself and understanding you than they were even a few short months ago.
+But They are still learning – and you’re still learning the particular quirks of communicating with them too – so misunderstandings are bound to happen now and then.
 This is especially true when one of you – or both of you – is tired, hungry, or cranky.